y9felix/s/README.md

 - a — All valid configs from GitHub.
 Updated once a week.
 - b — Manually selected VLESS configurations with Reality/XTLS.
 Updated every 2–3 days.
 [Recommended]
 - c — For testing
+- d — configs that are active longer than a month

 Scripts
 - `a.py` — Searches for the lines that have thing in links and adds them to path.
 Also does some cleaning, sorting and numbering for better experience.